-I/UCRC Executive Summary - Project Synopsis Date: October 2020 Center/Site: CANFSA/Colorado School of Mines Tracking No. : Project 37: Advanced Engineered Coatings with Extended Die Life for Tooling E-mail: ndelfino@mymail.mines.edu Phone: (720) 774-1233 Center/Site Director: CANFSA/M. Kaufman/P. Collins/A. Clarke Type: Continuing Project Leader: Nelson Delfino de Campos Neto Proposed Budget: \$655,000 Leveraged
+I/UCRC Executive Summary - Project Synopsis Date: April 2022 Center/Site: CANFSA/Colorado School of Mines Tracking No. : Project 37: Advanced Engineered Coatings with Extended Die Life for Tooling E-mail: ndelfino@mines.edu Phone: (720) 774-1233 Center/Site Director: CANFSA/M. Kaufman/P. Collins/A. Clarke Type: (Continuing) Project Leader: Nelson Delfino de Campos Neto Proposed Budget: \$360,000 Leveraged

-Project Description: PVD coatings applied to steel die casting dies help prevent the aluminum from soldering to them, allowing a reduction, or even elimination, of the lubricants applied to the die prior to each shot.
+Project Description: PVD coatings applied to steel die casting dies help prevent aluminum from soldering to the die surface, allowing a reduction, or even elimination, of the lubricants applied to the die prior to each shot.
 Elimination of lubricants can significantly improve the quality of the die castings, allowing them to be used in new, higher performance applications.
 In addition, production costs can be decreased, resulting in lower per-part costs, as well as die life being significantly extended.
-Advanced PVD coatings will be identified and laboratory tested to determine the best coating working layer and architecture (single or multi-layer) to avoid both adhesion of molten Al and thermal fatigue during aluminum die casting.
+Advanced PVD coatings will be identified, laboratory tested to determine the best coatings to avoid soldering, and attempts to perform lube-free die casting will be conducted.
 In addition, the mechanisms controlling the adhesion of molten aluminum to the die faces will be evaluated.

-Experimental plan: An enhanced laboratory test has been developed to test the level of adhesion between molten aluminum die casting alloys and a range of coatings.
-Various coatings and coating architectures will be examined to determine those working layers (top layers) that exhibit no reaction, and ideally no wetting, against the molten aluminum alloy.
-In addition, the impact of coating architecture on coating durability will be evaluated.
-The optimum coating architecture and working layer will be evaluated in die casting plant trials.
+Experimental plan: Laboratory tests have been developed to test the level of adhesion between molten aluminum alloys and a range of coatings.
+Various coatings are being examined to determine those that exhibit no reaction, and ideally no wetting, against the molten aluminum alloy.
+Laboratory die casting experiments and industry in-plant trials have been conducted.